 Obviously if you do not have 5 binds you omit the 5th.
 For players with imbalanced combat stats and/or lack of elite dg diaries done it is possible that melee or mage may be a better choice of primary weapon compared to range, if you are in this position explain your situation to an active admin or reviewer and they will help decide on the best bind setup for your stats.

 Finally, DGS members and applicants are required to have their kinship rings setup as follows (those who choose magic as their secondary attack style upgrade the blitzer ring, while melee users upgrade the berserker ring):

-For people ELITE DIARIES DONE Your primary and quickswitch should be set to sniper and blitzer, and your secondary should be desperado to always have it since it’s the most important ring.
+For people WITH elite diaries done Your primary and quickswitch should be set to sniper and blitzer, and your secondary should be desperado to always have it since it’s the most important ring.

 For people WITHOUT elite diaries done: Your primary ring should be desperado.
 Your quickswitch should be blitzer, and your secondary should be sniper.
 The reasoning behind this is secondary rings don't receive their full affect until elite diaries are complete.